 Discussion

-• The verification in this article was performed in read-only mode.
-When enabling write operations in production, you will need to add the --allow-write flag and --allow-sensitive-data-access flag to the ENTRYPOINT, and also expand the IAM execution role permissions to include write operations.
+• The verification in this article was conducted in read-only mode.
+When enabling write operations in production, you need to add the --allow-write flag and --allow-sensitive-data-access flag to the ENTRYPOINT, and also extend the IAM execution role permissions to include write operations.

 • It is recommended to manage the Cognito Client Secret using AWS Secrets Manager or similar, rather than embedding it in version control or on the client side.

-• The reason enable_dns_rebinding_protection=False is set for DNS rebinding protection is to accommodate the AgentCore Runtime proxy's behavior of rewriting the Host header.
-While unauthorized external access is blocked by AgentCore Runtime's JWT authentication, please be careful if you reuse the container as-is in a different environment.
+• The reason enable_dns_rebinding_protection=False is set for DNS rebinding protection is to conform to AgentCore Runtime's proxy behavior of rewriting the Host header.
+Unauthorized external access is blocked by AgentCore Runtime's JWT authentication, but please be careful if you reuse the container in a different environment as-is.

-• aws-dataprocessing-mcp-server is at version 0.1.31 (pre-1.0) at the time of writing.
-The tool configuration and arguments may change in the future.
-In this article, we pin the version within the container image.
+• aws-dataprocessing-mcp-server is at version 0.1.31 (pre-1.0) at the time of writing this article.
+The tool structure and arguments may change in the future.
+In this article, the configuration pins the version within the container image.

 Closing